 In order to avail the application fee concession under the Person with Disability (PwD) category, the candidates should attach a recently obtained and proper PwD certificate issued by the competent authority.
-Benefit would be given to those who have benchmark disability i.e. not less than 40% impairment irrespective of the type of disability.
+Benefit would be given to those who have benchmark disability i.e., not less than 40% impairment irrespective of the type of disability.
 The same document is required to be submitted to the admitting institution at the time of admission.
 The onus of verifying PwD certificate lies with the admitting institute.
-The GATE committee will NOT be responsible for any incorrect declaration of the PwD status of candidates.
+The GATE Committee will NOT be responsible for any incorrect declaration of the PwD status of candidates.

-Those PwD candidates who have physical limitation to take examination, including that of speed, may request during the application time for availing the services of a scribe.
-A scribe will be arranged by the GATE authorities.
+Those PwD candidates, who have physical limitation to take examination, including that of speed, may request during the application time for availing the services of a scribe.
+Kindly refer to Section 4.4.5 for scribe related guidelines.